 The deeper I got into the dissertation, the more my narrative voice wandered off, circling the familiar places I couldn’t seem to leave behind.
 When Walk ‘Til the Dogs Get Mean hit my desk, a compilation of first-person narratives about the politics of telling a story that doesn’t register as authentically “Appalachian,” the volume’s bold, unflinching prose reminded me that I, too, have a homeplace begging for a reckoning.
 Sections titled “Forbidden Gods,” “O Ruiner of Holy Things,” and “Wayfaring Stranger” alluded to the stories my dissertation was deferring.
 In narratives of betrayal, memories of strange fruit, mourning rituals, and rites of confession, I encountered again and again the tricky proposition of being a someone else, an outsider, an other.
 With deadlines to meet and a degree to earn, I stayed the course – but my words were already shifting, begging to tell a story I was remembering from lands both strange and familiar.

-Hitting my desk mid-dissertation writing, this volume walked me to a place of courage from which I began to remember my own stories and truth-claims.
+I am alway surrounded by stacks upon stacks of books.
+It’s rare that I single out one, but it was this particular volume that walked me to a place of courage from which I returned to my own storied truth-claims.
 In the volume’s introduction, the editors name faith, poverty, and woundedness among the threads that both bind and blind us to one another.
 Exploring the shifting fault lines that claim those from a cherished “here” while questioning those from everywhere and nowhere else, I began to consider what it might mean to lean into and live out the contradictions I was studying – between the imagined and real, the expectation and shortcoming, the presumed and precluded.
 As someone from “off” teasing out the relationship between religious tradition and regional identity, I found others’ willingness to call out the politics of their own realities both empowering and sobering.

 While all dissertations tell one story or another, mine explored the relationship between the naming and claiming of difference.
-Some of the questions I once raised ring hollow now, but I am still compelled to journey with the stories we revere as gospel truth.
-The place where our convictions and truth claims meet is what I call the religion of exceptionalism.
-This is not the religion of iconic country churches or of mainline missionary upstarts.
+Some of the questions I once raised now ring hollow, but I am still compelled to journey with stories revered as gospel truth.
+The place where conviction and truth-claim meet begs for a practice.
+Parsing one from the other, the religion of exceptionalism meets its match.
+This is not s religion of iconic country churches or of mainline missionary upstarts.
 Instead, it is the push and pull of nostalgia and caricature, dual inheritances that show up in the stories we tell about ourselves and others.
-Believers and skeptics, alike, we all have our role to play in the exceptionalisms that give shape to our daily liturgies.
+Believers and skeptics, alike, we all have a role to play in the exceptionalisms that give shape to daily liturgies.

-Truth-telling invites a deep exhale, but calling out our gods is dangerous business, especially for those on the outside looking in.
-Some of my questions – and my deepest truths – make me a ruiner of holy things.
-But perhaps ruination is just another name for salvation, making space for the outsiders among us to reframe the forbidden as an asset and not a liability.
-Most days, I wonder about the nature of our beliefs and the ways they shape our being and sense of belonging.
-But sometimes, I wonder about the ways we simply do not see one another at all.
+Truth-telling invites a deep exhale, but calling out gods—yours, mine, ours, theirs—is dangerous business, especially for those on the outside looking in.
+Some of my questions —and my deepest truths—make me a ruiner of holy things.
+But perhaps ruination is just another name for salvation, making space for the outsiders among us to reframe the forbidden as asset and not abomination.
+Most days, I wonder about the nature of our beliefs and the ways they shape our beings and sense of belonging.
+Sometimes, I wonder about the ways we simply do not see one another at all.

 If my grandmother were alive today, she would proudly display my bound dissertation on a bookshelf overflowing with old Sunday School books and compilations of condensed novels that Reader’s Digest sold by mail order.
 She would have loved the title I rarely use and would have eagerly shared my professional accomplishments with the ladies in her Sunday School class.
-I’d love to hear her mirror my learning in the simple homespun language that carried such depth.
-It’s hard to know what she would have made of my musings.
-I know she would have resisted some of my questions that pester too insistently at the foundations so firm in her mind.
-I also know that we would have weathered my grappling in the kitchen where my grandmother would have slaked my thirst – for knowledge, for life – with the meditations of her heart.
-Ours would have been a different kind of seminar, a diminishing circle with multiplying rewards.
+I’d love to hear her speak truth over my learning in a cadence I can only hear when I forget myself.
+I’m not sure what she would have made of my musings.
+I know she would have resisted the questions that pester too insistently at the foundations so firm in her mind.
+Ours would have been a different kind of seminar, staged in the kitchen, where my grandmother dished up formation long after her memory faded.

-There are no do-overs in this life and I’m not certain I would go back to make different choices if I could.
-And still, as I keep unlearning the lessons that try to silence my heart’s native tongue, I return to questions of the forbidden.
-What rich gifts lie just beyond the boundaries of our own knowing.
-And what sweet release lies waiting in stiller waters.
-For the work of knowing our own forbidden fault lines, and for the strength to follow them all the way home – I give thanks.
+There are no do-overs in this life, and I’m not certain I would make different choices if I could.
+And still, as I keep working to reclaim my native tongues, the precious boundaries of my own believing and knowing expand.
+What rich gifts lie in the remembering and returning.
+For joys unspeakable – and for the strength to follow them all the way home – I give thanks.

 March 28, 2020